-Deciding to install a new pool Fiberglass Pool at your home, is a big decision involving research, interviews, Finance my pooldiscussions and finally choosing a design and builder.
+Deciding to install a new pool Fiberglass Pool at your home, is a big decision, maybe one of the largest investments you can make for your home.
+Paying for this investment is equally important.
 What follows can be very easy or very complex, depending on which direction you go.
 Will you use a financing company, or your bank?
 What will it cost?
 To help you along, here are a few tips to speed the process.

 2. Do Banks Lend For Pools?
 One of the quickest ways to get financing, is through banks and lending agencies that have experience with home improvements in general and swimming pools in particular.
 Some bankers let their eyes glaze over when they hear about swimming pools, because they don’t understand the construction and requirements.
 Here, on our website, we have linked to a number of lenders who want your swimming pool business.
 For some this is part of their total business, for others, like LYON FINANCIAL, it is all they do.